 It is hard for anyone to really understand a loss from suicide, but talking with others who have been through the same experience can help you begin adjusting to the death.

-Foundation 2 offers both immediate crisis counseling and ongoing therapy services for youth, individuals and families in the Cedar Rapids area.
+Foundation 2 offers immediate crisis counseling for youth, individuals and families in the Cedar Rapids area.

 The Foundation 2 Family Counseling program provides individual and family counseling on an out-client basis.
 Counseling is provided on a sliding fee scale, based on income and the ability to pay.